Checklist for prospective graduate students

-Applications should be postmarked by Dec.
+- Applications and letters of reference should be postmarked by Dec.
 1 for full consideration for admission in the following fall term.
-Letters of reference need to arrive by Dec.
-15.

 To assure prompt processing of your application, please follow these instructions carefully.
 We prefer if applicants submit their application materials (e.g., transcripts, reference letters, and Statement of Objectives - see below) to the Graduate School via their online application.
 Any materials not submitted online can be mailed to: